 Second, the Palestinian Arab minority has an identity of its own, composed of several elements: civic (Israeli), ethnic (Arab), national (Palestinian), and religious (Muslim, Christian, or Druze).
 Its identity is a combination of these four elements, either in exact balance or with greater strength and emphasis on one element than on the others (Smooha, 2002).
 Its identity crisis persists in a protracted dynamic that varies with the circumstances (Diab & Mi’ari, 2007) and includes several levels related to ethnic democracy and multiculturality (Khoury et al., 2013), Palestinian indigeneity, and the ethnocratic nature of the State of Israel.
 Accordingly, it is widely thought among the Arab Palestinian minority that Palestinian society is evolving not naturally but as a consequence of crises.

-Third, the Palestinian Arabs are citizens of a state that is self-defined as the state of the Jewish people and not of all its citizens.
-Accordingly, state institutions treat the Palestinian minority as a hostile one and as a “fifth column".
+Third, the Palestinian Arabs are citizens of a state that is self-defined as the Jewish state of the Jewish people and not of all its citizens.
+Accordingly, state institutions treat the Palestinian minority as a hostile one and as a “fifth column.”
 This minority has suffered for decades from underprivilege and deprivation in most respects (Suleiman, 2002), and has not managed to translate its demographic power into political and economic power.
 Indeed, 47 percent of its members are under the poverty line (National Insurance Institute, 2018), 54 percent do not participate in the civilian labor force, and Arabs account for only 6 percent of civil service employees.
 Consequently, the Palestinian Arab minority is a marginal collective that lacks the economic resources that it needs for its development (Arar & Ibrahim, 2016).

 The Israeli educational system is divided into communities and sectors differentiated by national affiliation and levels of religiosity.
 There are two school systems for religious Jews (one for the Orthodox, another for the ultra-Orthodox), another for secular Jews, and yet another for Arabs.
 Each sector comprises public (state) and private schools, some of the latter supported in part by the state.
 In the Arab educational system, there are public schools alongside privatized ones run by churches and public associations.
 The Jewish and the Arab educational systems use different languages—Hebrew and Arabic, respectively.
 Encounters between Jewish and Arab students are very uncommon (Golan-Agnon, 2006).